-8. The fitness to practise process (registration and self regulation)
+9. The fitness to practise process

 A general overview of the process is given below (figure 1).
 Any concerns raised/ will initially be considered by the BASRaT Registrar in conjunction with another member of the BASRaT Executive Committee (stage 1).
-If it is deemed not to be a fitness to practise issue or not involving a registered member then it is likely that no formal fitness to practise investigation will proceed.
+If it is deemed not to be a fitness to practise issue or not involving a registrant then it is likely that no formal fitness to practise investigation will proceed.
 Any decision made at stage 1 will be based upon the presence of prima facie evidence in relation to fitness to practise.
 At stage 1 the Registrar may also proceed with informal communication aimed at facilitating an appropriate resolution.
-This may involve mediation between the parties concerned through the BASRaT Ethics Committee.
-The nature of some complaints may result in mediation not being an appropriate route.
-Examples would include complaints involving sexual assault/abuse.
+This may involve mediation between the parties concerned through the BASRaT Ethics Committee (see section 4).
+The nature of some concerns/complaints may result in mediation not being an appropriate route.
+Examples would include concerns/complaints involving sexual assault/abuse.

-Any decision made at stage 1 will be confirmed in writing within 5 working days.
-This decision may include interim suspension of membership if the allegation is judged to be of such a nature as to involve a risk or potential risk to protection of the public or public confidence in the profession.
-The interim suspension would be for a period of up to 28 days to allow time for the concern/complaint to be considered by the Investigating Committee (stage 2).
+Any decision made at stage 1 will be confirmed in writing within 5 working days of the decision being made.
+This decision may include the immediate imposition of an interim order (this may be in the form of interim conditions or suspension) if the allegation is judged to be of such a nature as to involve a risk or potential risk to protection of the public or public confidence in the profession.
+The interim order would last for a period of up to 28 days allowing time for the concern/complaint to be considered by the Investigating Committee (stage 2).
+Further information regarding decision making can be found in the BASRaT- Interim Order Guide document.

-If the practitioner is a BASRaT member and the concern/complaint is deemed to be related to his/her fitness to practise the Registrar will delegate to an Investigating Committee (stage 2).
+If the practitioner is a BASRaT registrant and the concern/complaint is deemed to be related to his/her fitness to practise the Registrar will delegate to an Investigating Committee (stage 2).
 This committee will comprise of the following:

-- Chair, health professional (not active member of BASRaT) selected from a pool of qualified individuals held by BASRaT - At least one member of the BASRaT executive committee (not the same member involved in stage 1 above) - One lay executive committee member
+- Chair, health professional (not active member of BASRaT) selected from a pool of qualified individuals held by BASRaT - At least one member of the BASRaT executive committee (not the same member involved in stage 1 above) - One lay executive committee member registrant.
+It must be noted that if an individual declines to give written consent then this will be considered during any decision making process.

-The Investigating Committee will gather additional information regarding the issue/allegation from relevant sources (complainant, member, any others concerned).
-Information related to medical details and/or criminal convictions will only be pursued with written consent of the member.
-It must be noted that if an individual declines to give written consent then this will be considered during any decision making process
+The Investigating Committee will gather additional information regarding the issue/allegation from relevant sources (complainant, registrant, any others concerned).
+Information related to medical details and/or criminal convictions will only be pursued with written consent of the

 The Investigating Committee will independently consider the case presented and make a judgment on whether the case should be considered by a fitness to practise panel based upon the balance of probabilities using the evidence available.
 Alternatively, if there is no further 'case to answer' then no further action will be taken.
-The outcome (decision), reasons behind the decision and also relevant contact details of the Investigating Committee will also be confirmed in writing within 5 working days.
+The outcome (decision), reasons behind the decision and also relevant contact details of the Investigating Committee will also be confirmed in writing within 5 working days from the decision being made.
 Please note that at stage 2 the Investigating Committee may also recommend informal communication aimed at facilitating an appropriate resolution.
 This may involve mediation between the parties concerned through the BASRaT Ethics Committee.
 If mediation is recommended but does not resolve the concern/complaint then the case will be referred back to the Investigating Committee.